Written by Beverley Lennon

 Unlike other surrounding islets, Pulau Tioman is one that’s bigger in size – in fact, there are even a few villages around the island with various beaches, as well as a waterfall to explore!

-At the northwest of the island, Salang Village sees a lot of party-goers, with hostels and budget stays aligned, so it’s the perfect spot to settle down if you’re keen to mingle with the young backpacking crowd.
+At the northwest of the island, Salang Village sees a lot of divers, with hostels and budget stays aligned, so it’s the perfect spot to settle down if you’re keen to mingle with the young diving crowd.
+However, it still maintains its traditional appeal.

 To get in touch with the local way of life, you could explore Tekek – this is where most of the locals reside and work.
 It is also the ‘capital’ town of Tioman but does not feature nice beaches.